itspriddle/shotty/server/README.md

-`DROPBOX_APP_KEY`: This is your public App key from Dropbox `DROPBOX_APP_SECRET`: This is your private App secret from Dropbox `SHOTTY_CALLBACK_URL`: This is the URL to this application's `/callback` route
+`DROPBOX_APP_KEY`: This is your public App key from Dropbox `DROPBOX_APP_SECRET`: This is your private App secret from Dropbox `SHOTTY_CALLBACK_URL`: This is the URL to this application's `/callback` route `SHOTTY_SESSION_SECRET`: Random string used to verify integrity of sessions

 In development, these can be set in a `.env` file.
 In production they should be set via shell profile (or Heroku config).